How to Fix Middle Mouse Button Not Working Easily

 4) Click Next to start troubleshooting.
 Follow the on-screen instructions to finish.

-5) Restart your computer and see if your middle mouse button works.
+5) Restart your computer and see if your mouse middle wheel click works.

 If this solution doesn’t work for you, don’t worry.
 We have other solutions to try.